Note: Please read the Sourdough Starter/Bread Troubleshooting post before leaving a question in the comments or emailing me with questions.

 Remove the plastic wrap from your rising dough.
 Grasp the edges of the parchment paper with your hands, making sure that you have got a firm hold on it, and carefully and gently transfer your dough to the Dutch oven–your dough will be risen and is in a fairly fragile state.
 Be very careful–it is easy to burn yourself at this step.
 At this point, you can cut the parchment paper edges so there is not so much extra hanging over the sides.
 Spray the top with a few sprays of water–this will help to create the crisp and chewy crust.
 Place (hot) lid back onto your Dutch oven, and return to the oven.

 Bake for 45 minutes at 425 degrees F. Then remove lid and bake another 15 minutes uncovered to further brown the top crust.
 Remove from oven and check internal temperature of the bread with an instant-read thermometer if you have one.
 It should read at least 200+ degrees F. This indicates that the bread is thoroughly baked.
 Let sit for 15 minutes.
 After 15 minutes, grasp the parchment paper again and transfer your bread to a cooling rack.
 You may remove the parchment paper now so the bread can cool.
-Please note that the bread is still setting up at this point–try to let it cool completely before you slice it.
+Please note that the bread is still cooking and setting up at this point–let it cool completely before you slice it.
 It’s hard to wait, but you will be happy you did!